canton7/ec2manager/README.md

 --------------------------------------------

 When Ec2Manager builds its list of snapshots which you can mount, it looks in a few places: the official images published by me, any snapshots you've created with Ec2Manager, and any snapshots published by your friends.
+From these, it only lists snapshots whose description starts with a special prefix: `[Ec2Manager]` (which is added automatically by Ec2Manager when you create a snapshot, and stripped when it shows you snapshot descriptions).

 What are friends?
 They are simply Amazon AWS users whose snapshots you want Ec2Manager to list.
 Go to File -> Manage Friends to add, edit, and delete them.